 Micro-influencers are social media influencers who have between 10,000 and 100,000 followers.
 These micro-influencers have a far greater engagement rate than their bigger counterparts because they post more often and write engaging captions.
 They can also be easier to work with because they understand what it’s like to start from small beginnings.

 When you’re just starting out and trying to grow a fledgling crypto-community, nano-influencers are excellent options.
 These are typically people with 1K to 10K followers who want a piece of your action.
 They’ll spread your message—and get paid in cash or tokens.
 It’s an easy way to jumpstart your campaign.

 How To Find Your Perfect Crypto Influencer

 Finding an influencer is not an easy task for your crypto brand.
 It takes a lot of research online and decision-making.
 But you can start by reading their blogs, following them on social media, and becoming familiar with their work before contacting them.
 You want someone who is going to be genuinely interested in what you offer.

-Here are the six key aspects to care about while looking for in an influencer that will help you really target the right one.
+Here are the six key aspects of caring about while looking for an influencer that will help you really target the right one.

 1. Understand Your Goals

 What is your ultimate ambition?
 Are you looking to enhance brand exposure, following, or conversions?
 You won’t be able to determine whether your campaign is successful until you clearly understand your objectives.
 Make sure your crypto influencers are aware of these numbers as well.
 They can assist you in identifying and tracking key performance indicators (KPIs) during your campaign so you can make necessary adjustments.

 A good influencer has a following who cares about their niche and industry—so that when they promote your project, they’re helping you meet a need.
 It’s also important to make sure there are enough people following an influencer on Twitter (or wherever) who care about what they have to say.
 You can do that by checking out how many other accounts follow them.